bdoughton/vba-jira/README.md

 - The project is composed of an MS Excel Add-in: `vba-jira.xlam` with a CustomUI Ribbon and associated excel templates:
     - Metrics: `ScrumTeamStats.xlsx`

-For more details a [Wiki](https://github.com/bdoughton/vba-jira/wiki) is in the works

 Notes
 ---